 Changing what kind of food you give your dog suddenly could be the reason for why they are not eating, so it is advised to transition them to a renal pet food over the course of a few days (again, on advice from your vet).
-If your dog doesn’t like the taste of the food, you can try out different brands and flavours of renal dog food, or even add tasty low-sodium treats such as honey, applesauce or fish oil.
+If your dog doesn’t like the taste of the food, you can try out different brands and flavours of renal dog food, or even add tasty low-sodium treats such as fish oil.

 Some animals even like the change-up in foods, with their appetite changing per day.
 You wouldn’t like to eat the same food every day, so make sure you have different options for food ready in case your dog turns its nose up at their usual food.

-If your dog enjoys home-cooked food more than out-of-the-packet dog food, there are also many recipes to be found to cater to kidney failure, and it is essential that you make sure that the meal is well balanced and contains no more than the maximum limit of either phosphorus, sodium or protein.
+If your dog enjoys home-cooked food more than out-of-the-packet dog food, there are also many recipes to be found to cater to kidney disease, and it is essential that you make sure that the meal is well balanced and contains no more than the maximum limit of either phosphorus, sodium or protein.
 A board-certified animal nutritionist is often your best bet for finding suitable recipes, which can be found through your vet’s recommendations or through BalanceIT.com’s recipe finder.

 Enticing dog with kidney disease to eat

 If your dog is still not eating, then assisted feeding may have to be done at first to encourage them.
 Never force your dog to eat, as this can stress them out, but through enticement and praise they can be persuaded and helped to regain their appetite.